sblandford/LHLSWifiTranslation/README.md

 ffmpeg -f alsa -ac 1 -ar 44100 -i plughw:1 -fflags nobuffer -flags low_delay -c:a pcm_s16be -ar 44100 -f rtp rtp://192.168.210.90:10004
 ```

+# To listen
+Visit the IP of the Docker host with a web brower on port 8080.
+There is a "QR" button to produce a QR code of the web player which can be printed or shared on-screen.
+Do not print this from "localhost" or the QR code will be useless to any browser except the one running on the Docker host.

 # To customise

 The most common settings are in the docker-compose.yml file.